Time To Act

 Just last year, a woman in England was sentenced to 28 months in prison after using abortion pills to end her own pregnancy.
 Five more women have appeared in court over the last year.

-On June 4th – MPs could face the biggest vote on abortion rights in a generation.
-They will have the opportunity to vote to end prison time once and for all for women who end their pregnancies.
+On June 4th 2024, – MPs were set to face the biggest vote on abortion rights in a generation.

 Stop the attack on our abortion rights